-D. Radiographic Features of FOP
+4. Radiographic Features of FOP

 Radiographic evaluation of heterotopic bone in FOP shows normal modeling and remodeling (Kaplan et al., 1994).
 Individuals with FOP are at increased risk of fractures of both the normotopic and heterotopic skeleton due to the increased risk of falls, immobility and prednisone use (Pignolo et al., 2016).
 Fractures appear to heal normally in FOP.
 Bone scans are abnormal before HO can be detected by conventional radiographs (Kaplan et al., 1994; Mahboubi et al., 2001).
-Computed tomography, magnetic resonance imaging and F-NaF Positron Emission Tomography (PET) scans of early lesions have been described (Eekhoff et al., 2018).
-While these evaluation methods are generally superfluous from a diagnostic standpoint, they can provide a useful perspective of the disease process and are being incorporated into evaluation schemes in contemporary clinical trials with various quantitative assessments (Rajapakse et al., 2017; Al Mukaddam et al., 2018; Eekhoff et al., 2018).
+Computed tomography, magnetic resonance imaging and 18F-NaF Positron Emission Tomography (PET) scans of early lesions have been described (Eekhoff et al., 2018; Botman et al., 2019; Botman et al., 2020).
+While these evaluation methods are generally superfluous from a diagnostic standpoint, they can provide a useful research perspective of the disease process and are being incorporated into evaluation schemes in contemporary clinical trials with various quantitative assessments (Rajapakse et al., 2017; Al Mukaddam et al., 2018; Eekhoff et al., 2018).
 The clinical diagnosis of FOP can be made by simple clinical evaluation that associates rapidly appearing soft tissue lesions with malformations of the great toes.